hhru/api/docs_eng/employer_vacancies.md

 ### Errors

 * `403 Forbidden` – current user is not an employer.
-* `404 Not Found` – the vacancy does not exist or the current user cannot obtain details of this vacancy.
+* `404 Not Found` – the vacancy does not exist
+* `404 Not Found` – the current user cannot obtain details of this vacancy.

 <a name="active"></a>
 ## Published vacancy list